veista/smartthings/README.md

 ## Installation:
 ### HACS
-- Remove your original smartthings integration if you have one set up
+- Remove your original smartthings integration if you have one set up (optional)
 - Add `https://github.com/veista/smartthings` as a Custom Repository
 - Install `SmartThings Custom` from the HACS Integrations tab
 - Restart Home Assistant